Sirius: Star cluster membership

 In 1909, Ejnar Hertzsprung was the first to suggest that Sirius was a member of the Ursa Major Moving Group, based on his observations of the system's movements across the sky.
 The Ursa Major Group is a set of 220 stars that share a common motion through space.
 It was once a member of an open cluster, but has since become gravitationally unbound from the cluster.
 Analyses in 2003 and 2005 found Sirius's membership in the group to be questionable: the Ursa Major Group has an estimated age of 500 ± 100 million years, whereas Sirius, with metallicity similar to the Sun's, has an age that is only half this, making it too young to belong to the group.
 Sirius may instead be a member of the proposed Sirius Supercluster, along with other scattered stars such as Beta Aurigae, Alpha Coronae Borealis, Beta Crateris, Beta Eridani and Beta Serpentis.
 This would be one of three large clusters located within 500 ly of the Sun.
 The other two are the Hyades and the Pleiades, and each of these clusters consists of hundreds of stars.

 Distant star cluster

 In 2017, a massive star cluster was discovered only 10 arcminutes from Sirius, making the two appear to be visually close to one other when viewed from the point of view of the Earth.
 It was discovered during a statistical analysis of Gaia data.
-The cluster is over a thousand times further away from us than the star system, but given its size it still appears at magnitude 8.3.
+The cluster is over a thousand times farther away from us than the star system, but given its size it still appears at magnitude 8.3.